-Even though the oil and natural gas industry has utilized fracking safely for over 60 years, most Coloradans admit to not knowing or understanding what it involves.
+Even though the oil and natural gas industry has utilized fracking safely for more than 70 years, most Coloradans admit to not knowing or understanding what it involves.
 We’re here to change that.

 Our message is simple and clear: get the facts on fracking first before you make a decision.

 Anadarko Petroleum Corporation, now Occidental Petroleum Corporation, and Noble Energy, two leaders in the Colorado oil and natural gas community, formed CRED to provide scientifically sound information about fracking.
 CRED is a 501 (c) 6 non-profit organization governed by a board of directors and counseled by an Advisory Committee comprised of former elected officials, community, civic leaders, and non-energy industry representatives, such as farmers, ranchers, and educators, who have a strong commitment to the state of Colorado and its local communities.

 By 2017, other companies joined CRED and its effort to educate the public on the fracking process.
 Working in communities across Colorado, those independent companies—Bayswater Exploration and Production, DCP Midstream, Liberty Oilfield Services, PDC Energy, and SRC Energy—joined Anadarko, now Occidental, and Noble to provide information to the public about the economic and environmental benefits of safe and responsible oil and natural gas development.